Waterfowl Blind Laws

 Blinds located west of I-95 are not subject to these laws and regulations, nor do they apply to blinds located in Accomack and Northampton counties.
 No new blind licenses will be issued for additional stationary blinds in the City of Virginia Beach.
-Floating blinds may not anchor within 500 yards of any licensed stationary blind without written permission from the blind owner.
+No hunting is allowed within 500 yards of a licensed stationary blind without written permission from the blind owner.

 Is a structure erected at a fixed location either on the shores of the public waters or in the public waters for the purpose of hunting and shooting waterfowl.
 A stationary blind shall be (1) of such size and strength that it can be occupied by and conceal one or more hunters, or (2) large enough to accommodate and conceal a boat or skiff from which one or more hunters intend to hunt or shoot waterfowl.